ValleysEnduro/Dev2/README.md

     + Powerful page builder with analytics
     + Up to date SEO and social sharing practices
 + Stripe and Paypal integration
++ Eccomerrce
+    + Shop for merchandise
+    + Product and category page builder
+    + Up to date SEO
 + Analytics
     + Track where people are coming from
     + GTM
-    + Effective ness of your funnel
+    + Effectiveness of your funnel
     + Dashboard
     + Heat map
+    + Meta conversion tracking
+    + Demographic reporting

 ### Background
 I designed this app for event organisers.
 With rising costs of everything it is increasingly difficult to contribute to communities, keep entries from sky rocketing and run a race without going bankrupt.
 So, I decided to develop a web app which will allow anyone from race organisers, charities and clubs to run a cost effective system and succesful races.